redboyben/logoDetection/README.md

 Goal: detect a logo in a video

-## First step: Deep learning
+## First step: Deep learning approach

 Train a network using generated images of the said logo with transfer learning with Google's object detection API, run it on the videos

-## Second approach: Edge detection
+## Second step: Vision approach

-Detect the edge and search the pattern
+Filter false positive with colors/form
+Use time as factor